How to Become a Software Engineer

 Certified Entry-level Python Programmer: The PCEP is the best way to prove a foundational comfort with the Python programming language.

-Security+: The Security+ proves you understand the fundamentals of cryptography, threat avoidance and good cybersecurity hygiene – essential fundamentals for a software engineer.
+Security+: The Security+ proves you understand the fundamentals of cryptography, threat avoidance, and good cybersecurity hygiene—essential fundamentals for a software engineer.

-AWS Certified Developer - Associate: The AWS Developer certification proves you can develop, test, deploy, and debug AWS Cloud-based applications – not necessary for every software engineer, but essential for many.
+AWS Certified Developer - Associate: The AWS Developer certification proves you can develop, test, deploy, and debug AWS Cloud-based applications—not necessary for every software engineer, but essential for many.

-Certified Kubernetes Application Developer: Earning the CKAD proves you can design, build and deploy cloud-native applications for Kubernetes, which is a specialized but valuable skill for a software engineer.
+Certified Kubernetes Application Developer: Earning the CKAD proves you can design, build, and deploy cloud-native applications for Kubernetes, which is a specialized but valuable skill for a software engineer.

 Becoming a software engineer is not a "one-size-fits-all" journey.
 Sometimes, you have to specialize your skills and knowledge for a job.
 Other times, it's broadening your expertise that makes you more attractive for a new job at a different company.
-Even if you don't end up taking the test itself, certification training can help expose you to programming languages, technologies and skills.

-Software Engineer Career Path and Progression
+What Does a Software Engineer Career Path Look Like?

 The journey to becoming a software engineer can take several years and usually starts with entry-level roles.
 Common starting positions include Junior Developer, Software Developer, or QA Tester.